Associate General Counsel Salary

 Pay Difference by Location

-San Francisco is home to an above-average pay rate for Associate General Counsels, 40 percent higher than the national average.
-Associate General Counsels can also look forward to large paychecks in cities like Atlanta (+27 percent), Minneapolis (+24 percent), New York (+21 percent), and Philadelphia (+20 percent).
-One of the biggest compensable factors for Associate General Counsels in Orlando report much lower salaries than the rest of the country — 49 percent below the national average by 49 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
-Employers pay around 29 percent less in Los Angeles and 22 percent less in Austin, below-median salaries for those in this field.
+San Francisco is home to an above-average pay rate for Associate General Counsels, 37 percent higher than the national average.
+Associate General Counsels can also look forward to large paychecks in cities like Minneapolis (+26 percent), Atlanta (+25 percent), New York (+18 percent), and Philadelphia (+20 percent).
+One of the biggest compensable factors for Associate General Counsels in Orlando report much lower salaries than the rest of the country — 49 percent below the national average — proving that residence is a major factor in overall pay.
+Not at the bottom but still paying below the median are employers in Baltimore and Los Angeles (30 percent lower and 15 percent lower, respectively).